Keōua Hale: History

 Mill in Honolulu.
 The gaslit interior of the mansion was celebrated for its ornate plaster work and frescoes.
 It followed the Second Empire architecture, or so-called French style of architecture, and was considered a classical Victorian-style mansion.
 Surrounded by extensive, well-kept gardens, it was characterized by mansard roof, broad lanais, from which lofty flights of steps led down into the gardens, and a large drawing-room upon the ceiling of which was emblazoned the Hawaiian coat of arms.

 In the spring of 1883 the building was completed.
 It was larger than the ʻIolani Palace.
 Ruth gave a grand luau to celebrate the event.
 This was followed by a ball in the evening, which was attended by all the best society of Honolulu, whether of native or foreign birth.
 But after these festivities the princess was taken suddenly ill, and left for Kailua on Hawaiʻi island hoping to restore her health.
 She received medical attention, but did not recover.
 On 24 May her remains were brought back to Honolulu, and lay in state in the new house.
 It was later inherited by Princess Bernice Pauahi who died in it.

-Today, the site of Keōua Hale is occupied by Central Middle School.
+Today, the site of Keōua Hale is occupied by Princess Ruth Keʻelikōlani Middle School.